 The BAA Staff is not able to schedule additional Private Coachings during class hours on programs days, but you may coach before or after class hours.
-If you would like to arrange a Private Coaching in the days before, during, or after your intensive, we recommend that you do so as soon as possible because spaces fill up quickly!
-If you would like to schedule a Career Coaching, you must do so BEFORE the second day of your program to allow proper observation time.
+If you would like to arrange a Private Coaching in the days before, during, or after the BAA Junior or the Summer Intensives, we recommend that you do so as soon as possible because spaces fill up quickly!
+If you would like to schedule a Career Consultation, you must do so BEFORE the second day of your program to allow proper observation time.